Jinlock9/jinlock9.github.io/_posts/2025-03-19-vliw-architecture.md

 VLIW architecture was introduced as an alternative to traditional superscalar processors.
 By assigning all scheduling responsibilities to software, VLIW **removes hardware complexity**, such as intricate instruction scheduling and parallel dispatch [2].
 Also, VLIW **enables fine-grained parallelism**, fully controlled by the compiler, whereas vector machines and multiprocessors provide coarse-grained parallelism, which is difficult for compilers to exploit [1].

+The key idea is to **expose the microarchitecture to the compiler**, providing full visibility into available functional units and their latencies.
+The **compiler statically checks all dependencies** and produces an instruction schedule that the hardware blindly executes in parallel—**without O(N²)** checks or dynamic hazard detection logic.

+However, this raises questions:
+- Can the compiler handle all types of hazards, especially memory dependencies and control hazards?
+- Is it feasible to rely solely on static scheduling for modern workloads?

 Because of this, the **compiler** is critical to the architecture.
 From the start, VLIW was designed with the assumption that it would be developed alongside its compiler [1].
 Various software techniques, such as software pipelining and trace scheduling, exist to support VLIW [2].

 Since instruction scheduling is entirely handled by the compiler, it is crucial to extract enough ILP (Instruction-Level Parallelism) at compile time.
 Regular compilers typically work at the **basic block** level, but **basic blocks have severely limited parallelism**, making it necessary to develop compilers specifically optimized for VLIW [1].
 The paper *"Parallel processing: a smart compiler and a dumb machine."* introduces **trace scheduling**, a technique that helps **increase ILP during machine scheduling** by treating multiple basic blocks as a single large basic block [1].